Iowa: Central Iowa

-Boone hosts the biennial Farm Progress Show and is home to the Mamie Doud Eisenhower museum, the Boone & Scenic Valley Railroad, and Ledges State Park.
+Boone hosts the biennial Farm Progress Show and is home to the Mamie Doud Eisenhower museum, the Boone and Scenic Valley Railroad, and Ledges State Park.

-The Meskwaki Settlement west of Tama is the only American Indian settlement in Iowa and is host to a large annual Pow-wow.
+The Meskwaki Settlement west of Tama is the only Native American settlement in Iowa and is host to a large annual Pow-wow.

 Madison County is known for its covered bridges.
 Also in Madison County is the John Wayne Birthplace Museum is in Winterset.

 Other communities with vibrant historic downtown areas include Newton, Indianola, Pella, Knoxville, Marshalltown, Perry, and Story City.

 Eastern Iowa

 Iowa City is home to the University of Iowa, which includes the Iowa Writers' Workshop, and the Old Capitol building.
 Because of the extraordinary history in the teaching and sponsoring of creative writing that emanated from the Iowa Writers' Workshop and related programs, Iowa City was the first American city designated by the United Nations as a "City of Literature" in the UNESCO Creative Cities Network.

 The Herbert Hoover National Historic Site and Herbert Hoover Presidential Library and Museum are in West Branch.

 The Amana Colonies are a group of settlements of German Pietists comprising seven villages listed as National Historic Landmarks.

 The Cedar Rapids Museum of Art has collections of paintings by Grant Wood and Marvin Cone.
 Cedar Rapids is also home to the National Czech & Slovak Museum & Library and Iowa's only National Trust for Historic Preservation Site, Brucemore mansion.

 Davenport boasts the Figge Art Museum, River Music Experience, Putnam Museum, Davenport Skybridge, Quad City Symphony Orchestra, Ballet Quad Cities, and plays host to the annual Bix Beiderbecke Memorial Jazz Festival, and the Quad City Air Show, which is the largest airshow in the state.

 Other communities with vibrant historic downtown areas include West Liberty, Fairfield, Burlington, Mount Pleasant, Fort Madison, LeClaire, Mount Vernon, Ottumwa, Washington, and Wilton.

 Along Interstate 80 near Walcott lies the world's largest truck stop, Iowa 80.